 Check Inventory Regularly

 Regular inventory checks ensure your systems match actual stock levels.
-The average inventory accuracy in the U.S. is just 63%, so routine audits are essential.
 Here's a practical schedule:

 - Daily Checks: Focus on high-demand items.